johneastman/boomerang_go/docs/syntax.md

 ```

 ### Block Statements
 Block statements are multiple statements defined between `{` and `}`.
 These statements cannot be independently defined and appear as part of other constructs (functions, when-expressions, for-loops, etc.).
 Block statements return the value of the last statement wrapped in a builtin Monad object.
+For functions, a `return` statement is required to return a value from the associated block statement.

 Monad objects may or may not contain a value.
 Monads containing a value will be represented as `Monad{<VALUE>}`, whereas monads without a value are represented as `Monad{}`.
 Below are some examples:
 ```